 Today’s book is one of the most talked-about promoted books in the last five years, Mindset The Psychology of Success by Carol Dweck.
-She is a Stanford professor with decades of research in the psychology field, thousands of hours of studies.
+She is a Stanford professor with decades of research in the psychology field and thousands of hours of studies.
 Also, thousands of students she’s seen of all different ages.

 Her decades of research on achievement and success led her to discover what great parents, teachers, CEOs, and athletes already know that our mindset is the basis of accomplishment.
 Her focus is on why do some people keep pushing forward?
 Why do others give up?